 - Briefly consider the outstanding challenges facing AMR research.

 - Identify the key relevant lessons learned from the COVID-19 pandemic.

 - Consider how experiences from the COVID-19 pandemic can be applied to advance AMR research and policy.

-The meeting will be co-chaired by Professor Sharon Peacock CBE FMedSci, Executive Director and Chair of the COVID-19 Genomics UK consortium, and Professor Alison Holmes OBE FMedSci, Director of the NIHR Health Protection Research Unit in Healthcare Associated Infections and AMR and the Centre for Antimicrobial Optimisation.
+The meeting was co-chaired by Professor Sharon Peacock CBE FMedSci, Executive Director and Chair of the COVID-19 Genomics UK consortium, and Professor Alison Holmes OBE FMedSci, Director of the NIHR Health Protection Research Unit in Healthcare Associated Infections and AMR and the Centre for Antimicrobial Optimisation.